They generally live for 2 – 3 years and a healthy adult should weigh between 46 – 131g depending on age and sex.

 Gerbils are very clean animals so like to use dust baths for cleaning themselves in.
 You can buy special containers to put the dust in, but you could use a large metal pet food bowl.
 Put the dust bath into their cage for them to use a few times a week, but make sure it is removed after 30 minutes, or they may use it as a toilet!

 They will tend to use one area of the cage for a toilet, but do produce a lot less waste than other small pets.
 Ensure you have a nest box with nesting material inside.
 As they are fairly clean animals, their cage will need to be cleaned only once a fortnight, but clean the toilet area more frequently.
-Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, stereo).
+Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, radio).

 Give your gerbils a few days to themselves when you get home before trying to touch them.
 When you approach them, crouch down and speak very softly.
 Let them come to you – perhaps hold a treat in your hand for them to have, and be patient.
 They may not come to you the first time you try this.
 Once they are happy for you to have your hands near them, gently scoop the gerbil into your hands and slowly lift them close to your chest or on your lap.